im-naren/develbyte/blog/2025-11-08-why-latency-not-partitions-dictates-database-consistency.md

 > **In the absence of failures — when it actually matters to users — does it sacrifice my consistency for lower latency?**

-## What’s Next for 50Week50Papper?
+## What’s Next for #50PaperChallenge?

 That’s Whitepaper #1 done!
 Next week, I’m planning to dig into another classic — maybe something on consensus or data pipelines (not decided yet).

 If you found this helpful, or even just interesting, feel free to follow along.
-And if you have suggestions for what I should cover in the weeks ahead, drop them in the comments!
+And if you have suggestions for what I should cover next, drop them in the comments!

-Onward to week 2
+Onward to the next paper